 No welding process is perfect, however; as with other processes, some challenges are associated with GMAW-P. For example:

 - GMAW-P utilizes more expensive, complicated equipment than many other welding processes.

 - GMAW-P requires a shielding gas to function and is thus not well suited to welding outdoors or in other areas with a draft.

-- GMAW-P requires either pure argon or high argon blends, which is more expensive than shielding gases such as carbon dioxide.
+- GMAW-P requires either pure argon or high argon blends, which are more expensive than shielding gases such as carbon dioxide.

-- GMAW-P is slightly more sensitive to surface contamination than non-pulsed GMAW, which in turn is also more sensitive to contamination than other welding processes.
+- GMAW-P is slightly more sensitive to surface contamination than non-pulsed GMAW, which is also more sensitive to contamination than other welding processes.

 - GMAW-P is much less portable than SMAW.

 - GMAW-P requires careful setup of welding parameters (speed, voltage, distance from welding surface, etc.) for best results.